-Content models are frequently geared towards one medium, which can cause omnichannel problems down the road.
-For example, we often see content models that mimic a web site's layout with landing page, category page, product page, etc. as content types.
-It's easy to understand for all stakeholders.

-Users can onboard quickly, and it maps nicely to the front-end code for a web site.
-It suits many customers well, but it has a downside: poor content reusability.
+People often design a content model clearly geared toward one medium, which can cause omnichannel problems down the road.

+For example, we often see a content model that mimics a website's layout with landing page, category page, product page, etc. as content types.
+It's easy to understand for all stakeholders, users can be quickly onboarded, and this maps nicely to the front-end code for a website.
+We see this many times, and it suits many customers well.

+The downside to this pattern is poor content reusability.
 The mixing of hard content (a product) with context (a page describing the product) means the wrong content is pulled from the API in a different medium.
-If you want to reuse the content in a mobile app or digital signage when displaying product info using our REST APIs, you would likely pull an excessive amount of content from a product page entry that doesn't make sense for a non-web medium.
+If you want to reuse the hard content in a mobile app or digital signage when displaying product info using our REST APIs, you would likely pull an excessive amount of content from a product page entry that doesn't make sense for a non-web medium.
 Using the GraphQL API could be a solution, but this may create unwanted cognitive overhead when maintaining your app over time.